chaliy/vscode-handlebars-preview/README.md

 - Use the keybinding `ctrl+k h`.
 - To run from the command palette, use `ctrl+shift+p` and type `Handlebars: Open Preview`.
+- To register partials for preview rendering, run `Handlebars: Load Partials` and select one or more partial files.
+Each partial is available by its file basename.

 ## Credits